 Discover how domestic gardens have evolved over the past five centuries.
-Set among this fascinating collection of rescued historic rural buildings are six delightful gardens, each representing the period and social status of its accompanying dwelling.
-Together they show how gardens developed from purely utilitarian to increasingly decorative.
-Herbs feature widely, grown for both culinary and medicinal use, as do vegetables, with many heritage varieties and intriguing, rarely seen crops such as skirrets and carlin peas.
+Set among the fascinating collection of rescued historic rural buildings are six gardens, each representing the period and social status of its accompanying dwelling.
+Together they show how gardens developed from utilitarian to increasingly decorative.
+Herbs feature widely, for both culinary and medicinal use, as do vegetables, with many heritage varieties and rarely seen crops such as skirrets and carlin peas.

 Using your 2-for-1 card at Weald & Downland Living Museum